devdilson/data-extintor/README.md

-### Implementation of the Provided Readme

-The provided code describes a Gradle-based Java application, "Data Extintor," designed for database data management and cleanup.
-Below is an outline of the Readme content based on the given code:

----

 # Data Extintor

 Data Extintor is a Java-based application for efficiently managing and purging data from databases.
 It operates based on configurations specified in YAML files, allowing for flexible and controlled data cleanup processes.